18 October 2017

 The advice comes as part of National Wound Awareness Week, urging all of us to treat cuts and abrasions, as serious health issues.

-Wound Awareness Week Interview with Denise Drysdale, Wound Awareness Week Ambassador - Talking Lifestyle (3AW/2GB), 17 October 2017
+Wound Awareness Week Interview with Denise Drysdale, Wound Awareness Week Ambassador - Better Living Podcast, 17 October 2017

 There has been a call for Australia’s ‘hidden affliction’ of chronic wounds to be recognised as a serious health issue as the number of sufferers soars.
 Denise Drysdale joins Ed on Better Living to discuss.